MuntasirFahim/MuntasirFahim.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ItNZILObXhA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br>
 <br>
 **1. Telemedicine:**
-Telemedicine is the electronic transmission of medical information from one location to another, which improves patient health condition.
+Telemedicine is the electronic transmission of medical information from one location to another, which improves patient health conditions.
 Telemedicine has numerous uses and can be utilized for a variety of services, such as wireless tools, email, two-way video, cellphones, and other forms of telecommunications technology.

 <br>![telemedicine](telemedicine.jpg)<br>
 *Illustration of Telemedicine*<br><br>